ahmedmahmud/terragotchi/README.md

 # terragotchi 👾
-A tamagochi app that monitors your health and environmental friendliness
+A tamagotchi app that monitors your health and environmental friendliness